 Unplug unused appliances and devices:

 Did you know that you can save up to 15 percent on energy usage simply by unplugging your small appliances?
-Devices like phone and laptop chargers, toasters, coffee makers, hair tools, etc. The act of unplugging these items around the house will become a habit.
+Devices like mobile phones, laptop chargers, toasters, coffee makers, hair tools, etc. are around your host using “ghost energy” without you noticing!
+The act of unplugging these items around the house will become a habit the more you do it.
 Little by little you will see a difference in your energy bill.